 Finch, H., Barton, K., & Meyer, P. (2009).
 Differential item functioning analysis for accommodated versus nonaccommodated students.
 Educational Assessment, 14(1), 38–56. https://doi.org/10.1080/10627190902816264

-This study analyzed differential item functioning (DIF) for groups of students with disabilities who either received or did not receive accommodations.
-Specific accommodations were not reported; however, details were reported regarding the proportion of students receiving 1, 2, or 3 or more accommodations.
+Accommodations were not specified; however, details were reported on the proportion of students receiving 1, 2, or 3 or more accommodations.

 The mathematics test demonstrated more uniform than nonuniform DIF; that is, students with disabilities not receiving accommodations tended to score higher than students with disabilities receiving accommodations.
 In other words, the accommodations did not provide students the needed support for success.
 The language test had a larger proportion of items which displayed nonuniform DIF.
 While students did not differ in scores in sixth grade and higher regardless of receiving or not receiving accommodations, there were complex patterns at the lower grade levels.
 Specifically, students in early grades not receiving accommodations scored better than those receiving accommodations.
 Put another way, students at lower proficiency levels in early grades seemed less able to benefit from accommodations in comparison with those who had higher proficiency.
 An unexpected finding was that DIF did not always favor students receiving accommodations: for items requiring heavy navigational load—such as charts and maps—it is suspected that accommodations may have involved distraction or interference.